Personal Finance News

 The Department of Economic Affairs, Ministry of Finance issued guidelines on August 21, 2024, for regularisation of irregular Public Provident Fund accounts and National Savings Schemes (NSS).
 The irregular accounts will need to be submitted to the Ministry for regularisation and guidelines have been laid out for six major categories including irregular NSS accounts, PPF accounts opened in minors' names, multiple PPF accounts, PPF account extensions by NRIs, and the regularisation of Sukanya Samriddhi Accounts (SSA) opened by grandparents instead of guardians.
 The new guidelines are slated to come into effect from October 1.

-Under the new guidelines, the interest from a Post Office Savings Account (POSA) opened in the name of a minor will be paid until the individual attains 18 years of age.
+Under the new guidelines, interest on a Post Office Savings Account (POSA) opened in the name of a minor will be paid until the individual attains 18 years of age.
 Additionally, the maturity period for such accounts will be calculated from the date the minor becomes an adult.

 Individuals are allowed to open only one Public Provident Fund (PPF) account per person.
 However, there are cases of ‘irregular’ accounts, wherein two PPF accounts have been opened for the same person.
 After October 1, the two accounts will be merged as one account, which will be designated as the primary account.
 The amount in the primary account will accrue the scheme rate of interest.